 Skip to Content

-The purpose of this IVABS Masterate Scholarship is to encourage veterinary graduates who plan a career in zoo animal and wildlife health to undertake university postgraduate study in this field.
+The SoVS Masterate Scholarship is for veterinary graduates who plan a career in zoo animal and wildlife health, to undertake university postgraduate study in this field.

 The Scholar will be expected to develop expertise in zoo and wildlife health in preparation for seeking specialist qualification, to gain experience in tertiary education by providing clinical instruction in zoo and wildlife health, and to gain experience in zoo animal and wildlife health by being involved in the clinical activities of the Wildbase Hospital and the Wellington Zoo hospital.

 Every Scholar shall be required to devote the whole time during the tenure of the Scholarship to the educational and research programme, and providing laboratory and lecture instruction.
 The Scholar shall not undertake any additional paid employment, except by the consent of the Head of SoVS.
 Hours of work are to be negotiated with Head of School.